White House pushes uncertain bid to revive health care bill

 “We have a good chance of getting it soon,” Trump said.
 “I’d like to say next week.”

 The White House optimism is driven largely by a deal brokered by leaders of the conservative Freedom Caucus and the moderate Tuesday Group aimed at giving states more flexibility to pull out of “Obamacare” provisions.
-A senior White House official acknowledged that it was unclear exactly how many votes Republicans had, but said House Speaker Paul Ryan, R-Wis., has told the White House that a vote could come together quickly.
+A senior White House official acknowledged that it was unclear how many votes Republicans had, but said House Speaker Paul Ryan, R-Wis., has told the White House that a vote could come together quickly.

 Yet GOP lawmakers and aides to party leaders, conservatives and moderates alike were skeptical that the House would vote next week on the health legislation.
-They cited the higher priority of passing a spending bill within days to avert a government shutdown, uncertainty over details of the developing agreement and a need to sell the idea to lawmakers.
+They cited the higher priority of passing a spending bill within days to avert a government shutdown, uncertainty over details of the developing health agreement and a need to sell it to lawmakers.

 Trump said he planned to get “both” a health care deal and a spending bill.

-Many Republicans also expressed doubts that the health care compromise would win over enough lawmakers to put the bill over the top, especially moderates.
+Many Republicans also expressed doubts that the health care compromise would win over enough lawmakers to put the bill over the top, especially among moderates.
 The bill would repeal President Barack Obama’s health care law and replace it with less generous subsidies and eased insurance requirements.

 “Every time they move the scrimmage line, you risk losing other people who were `yes’ but this changes them to a `no,”‘ Rep. Dan Donovan, R-N.Y., said Thursday of attempts to win over one end of the GOP spectrum without losing votes from the other side.
 The Staten Island centrist said he remained a no vote, partly because the legislation would increase Medicaid costs for New York City’s five boroughs.